The Complete Guide to Gas Tungsten Arc Welding

 The balled end diameter should not be more than 1.5 times the electrode diameter.
 A large sphere at the electrode tip that exceeds this limit is detrimental for arc stability.
 It can also get damaged during welding.

-Truncated and pointed tips can be used for thoriated, lanthanated, ceriated and pure tungsten for welding processes powered by inverters AC and DC.
-In order to correctly grind the electrode tip, utilize a grinding wheel that is specifically designed for tungsten electrode grinding.
+Truncated and pointed tips can be used for thoriated, lanthanated, ceriated, and pure tungsten for welding processes powered by inverters AC and DC.
+To correctly grind the electrode tip, utilize a grinding wheel that is specifically designed for tungsten electrode grinding.
 This will help to prevent contamination.

 The grinding wheel should be made from diamond or borazon to resist the hardness of tungsten metal.
 Do not use the grinding wheel for any purpose; otherwise, the tungsten electrode may become contaminated.
 While grinding tungsten electrodes, you must ensure that there is adequate ventilation.
 Refer to the manufacturer’s instructions and specifications.

 Tungsten electrode grinding can produce lots of sparks and dust.
-To avoid the toxic dust, you should deploy forced ventilation or use a respirator.
+You should deploy forced ventilation or use a respirator to avoid the toxic dust.
 Thoriated electrodes contain low levels of radioactive metal.

 Always avoid radial grinding.
-In radial grinding, the electrode is oriented parallel to the grinding wheel axis.
+The electrode is oriented parallel to the grinding wheel axis in radial grinding.
 This is an incorrect preparation method since it will produce a wandering arc that is difficult to control.

 The electrode should be placed along the tangent to the grinding wheel circular cross section and its length should be perpendicular to the grinding wheel axis.
 In other words, you must grind the electrode lengthwise, NOT radially.
 The length of the tapered tip should be 1.5 to 4 times the diameter of the electrode.
 The angle of the tapered tip should range between 15 to 30 degrees.
 The wheel should spin against the length of the electrode.
 This will create the ideal tip for a stable arc.